Engee documentation

 Conclusion

-In this case study, we designed a radar system based on a set of specified targets.
-Based on these targets, many design parameters of the radar system were calculated.
-The example also shows how to use the designed radar to perform a range detection task.
+In this example, we have designed a radar system based on a set of set targets.
+Based on these goals, many design parameters of the radar system were calculated.
+The example also shows how to use the developed radar to perform the range detection task.
 In this example, the radar used a rectangular waveform.